ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 So, while it's possible to exchange values between external configs in that way, it is highly unreliable and inadvisable.

-Instead, you need to takes those shared values on upper level: for instance, define them in `gruntfile` under `grunt.initConfig()`, and retrieve in external configs via `grunt.config()`.
+Instead, we need to takes those shared values on upper level: for instance, define them in `gruntfile` under `grunt.initConfig()`, and retrieve in external configs via `grunt.config()`.
+Or implement different solution, based on your needs and environment.

 Nothing special.
 But we had to know caveats to avoid potential pitfalls.
 You know.
 Never hurts.
 Let's move own.
 To less boring parts.